shaked-arel/FG-Application/README.md

 --fdm=null

 Offered options to download the application:
-- Use git on the termianl with the command: git clone https://github.com/Noamls123/FG-Application
 - Download the zip for this repository.

  After opening the app, a MainWindow will show up.